-- Place shrimp in a large zipped-top bag or tupperware.
-Pour 1/2 of the marinade mixture on top, give it all a shake or stir, then allow shrimp to marinate in the refrigerator for 15 minutes or for up to 8-12 hours.
+- Place shrimp in a large sealable container or zipped-top bag.
+Pour 1/2 of the marinade/sauce mixture on top, give it all a shake or stir, then allow shrimp to marinate in the refrigerator for 15 minutes or for up to 8-12 hours.
 Cover and refrigerate the rest of the marinade for step 3.
-(Time-saving tip: while the shrimp is marinating, I steamed broccoli and microwaved some quick brown rice.)
+(Time-saving tip: while the shrimp is marinating, we usually steam broccoli and microwave some quick brown rice.)

 - Heat olive oil in a skillet over medium-high heat.
 Place shrimp in the skillet.
 (Discard used marinade.)
-Cook shrimp on one side until pink– about 45 seconds– then flip shrimp over.
-Pour in remaining marinade and cook it all until shrimp is cooked through, about 1 minute more.
+Cook shrimp on one side until pink, about 45 seconds, then flip shrimp over.
+Pour in remaining marinade/sauce and cook it all until shrimp is cooked through, about 1-2 more minutes.

 - Serve shrimp with cooked marinade sauce and a garnish of green onion.
-The sauce is excellent on brown rice and steamed veggies on the side.
+The sauce is excellent on brown rice and steamed vegetables on the side.

 - Shrimp: You can remove the tail or leave it on.
-Whatever’s easiest!
-I recommend using fresh shrimp, but you can use frozen.
-Thaw before marinading and cooking.
+We recommend using fresh shrimp, but you can use frozen.
+Thaw before marinating and cooking.
 If using frozen cooked shrimp, thaw, marinate, and cook as directed.
 You’ll really just be heating the shrimp up in the sauce.

-- Using leftover marinade is a debated topic.
+- Consuming leftover marinade is a debated topic.
 While you could boil it to rid any contamination, the flavor could possibly change.
-But do what you’d like.
+Do what you’d like.
 In this recipe we only use half of the sauce for the marinade so we have more for cooking.
 (We discard the used marinade in step 3.)

 - Adapted from Pop Culture